Menglong-Yang/Final/README.md

 -   Produces a descriptive table
 -   Produces a box plot

+## Synchronize Package Repository

+- This project uses `renv` to manage R package dependencies
+- Run the command `make install` in your terminal to install all the required R packages specified in the `renv.lock` file

 The Makefile, Rmarkdown (`report.Rmd`), and HTML report will be in the root directory of the project.
 The Rmarkdown will contain the tables and figures produced in the analysis.